 Then she bent down and carefully picked up the puppy with the purple collar and held him tightly against her chest.
 She could feel his heart beating.
 He sniffed her, snuggled into her neck and wagged his tail.
 She stroked him gently, and then turned to the manager.

-"It doesn't matter if he can't play ball or run," she said.
+or run," she said.
 She pulled up the leg of her jeans to show the manager the orthopaedic callipers on her leg.
 "I was also born with a disabled leg," she said.
 "I also struggle to run and I can't play ball.
 But I have my family and many friends who love me, and that means so much."